Hellenism (modern religion): Recognition and places of worship

 In May 2006 an Athens court granted official recognition to the veneration of the Ancient Greek pantheon.
-Soon afterwards, on 22 January 2007, the Hellenist group Ellinais held a ceremony at the historic Temple of Olympian Zeus in Athens.
+Soon afterwards, on 22 January 2007, the Hellenist group Ellinais held a ceremony at the Temple of Olympian Zeus in Athens.
 It was the first such rite performed at the temple since the ancient Greek religion was outlawed by the Roman government in the late 4th century.
 The ceremony involved participants dressed as ancient warriors who left their swords and spears outside the sacred site, to represent the laying down of arms before the Olympic games.
 The BBC referred to the event as a show of "intentional publicity".
 The event caught the attention of the Greek Orthodox Church.
 Reporters at the event suggested the church might step up their opposition to the legitimizing of Hellenism.
 Father Eustathios Kollas, who presided over a community of Greek Orthodox priests, said: "They are a handful of miserable resuscitators of a degenerate dead religion who wish to return to the monstrous dark delusions of the past."
 Despite the 2006 court ruling, the Greek Ministry of Culture and Sports continued to disallow ceremonies of any kind at archaeological sites, and some early 21st century Hellenic rituals therefore took the form of protests.
 In August 2008, a group of adherents, again organized by Ellinais, gathered at the Acropolis both to give libations and other offerings to the goddess Athena, and to protest the removal of architectural pieces from the temples to a new museum at the site.

 The first modern Hellenic temple dedicated to the Hellenic gods was started in 1994 just outside Thessaloniki in the village of Oraiokastro and completed in 2009.

-Another temple, dedicated to Alexander and the Earth opened in the nearby village of Mesaia in 2019.
+Another temple, dedicated to Alexander and Dionysus opened in the nearby village of Mesaio in 2019.

+A third temple, and the first in the Peloponnese, dedicated to Zeus, Dionysus and Pan, opened in the village of Kalliani, Arcadia in 2025.

 A modern Hellenic temple in Athens is still in the planning stages, and worshippers meet at a temporary temple at the headquarters of the Supreme Council of Ethnikoi Hellenes (YSEE) at an apartment building on Aristotelous street in central Athens.

 Organizations in Greece and demographics

-Ancient Greek religion originated in and is practiced in Greece and has inspired religious worship in other countries.
-Leaders of the movement claimed in 2005 that there are as many as 2,000 adherents to the Hellenic tradition in Greece, with an additional 100,000 who have "some sort of interest".
-No official estimates exist for devotees worldwide.
-Outside Greece, religious organizations began to emerge around 1998, with some individuals claiming to have been engaging in some form of traditional practice since the 1970s.